 The present generation wants stuff done quickly, like finding nearby hang-out spots, booking cabs with the touch of a button, ordering food in a jiffy, etc. Micro-personalisation can be seen in many websites today, and its relevance only seems to grow with customers demanding instant gratification.

 However, this web design technology can threaten user privacy if taken “too far.”
 Thus, as an informed user, you should check the permissions and privacy policies of the apps on your mobile and other devices.

 Adding to the breach of privacy are voice assistants like Alexa and Siri that use voice commands to provide desirable results.
 So, you don’t even need to look at the screen or pick up your device to make a call, play a song, or send an email.

-However, recently, much anecdotal evidence points at the possibility of our devices listening to us all the time.
+However, much anecdotal evidence recently points to the possibility of our devices constantly listening to us.

 The Evolution Of Web Design

-The history of web design has experienced astonishing growth, and there’s no looking back.
+The history of website design has experienced astonishing growth, and there’s no looking back.

-From complex HTML pages to template-based websites - what Tim Berners-Lee created as a research project ended up becoming an indispensable part of our lives.
-With all of these improvements in design happening in merely three decades, we can only expect the unexpected in the future!
+From complex HTML pages to template-based websites — what Tim Berners-Lee created as a research project ended up becoming an indispensable part of our lives.
+With these design improvements happening in merely 30 years, we can only expect the unexpected in the future!